MasterEvarior/nix-config/README.md

 ### Displaylink

-If docking station with DisplayLink should be used, it is necessary to include the `displaylink` driver package and set the video driver settings:
+If a docking station with DisplayLink should be used, it is necessary to include the `displaylink` driver package and set the video driver settings:

 ```
 services.xserver.videoDrivers = [